beenum22/comet/README.md

 comet init
 ```

-***Important Note:** Currently, Comet should only be executed from the root directory of any repository*
+After Comet initialization, Comet offers multiple workflow scenarios that can be executed for the user Git repository.
+These workflows include branch flow, stable release, release candidate creation, and development and stable branch sync.

 Execute the following `help` command to list down all the available options:
 ```bash